fatimamushtaq29/page-rank-calculator/README.md

 - in the above image, keys are all the nodes and values are corresponding edges
 - It is assumed that graph will not include self-edge to a node, for example node 'A' can not have 'A' in it's corresponding edges array
 - If the edge array includes a node, then that must be a key/node as well in graph, for example if node 'A' has a link to 'F', then 'F' must be in the graph object as a node/key even if it does not have any outgoing links, 'F' edges will be an empty array
+- Number of iterations will be between 10-100 for calculating Page Rank